Perfect 10-Day Northern Lights Winter Vacation Package to Iceland with Glacier Ice Caving

 - More

-After breakfast, you'll leave your accommodation and start the journey eastward.
-The East Fjords region is on the opposite side of the country to Reykjavik — in the off-peak season, few tourists make it this far from the capital, so the day's sights and attractions will be peaceful and serene.
+After breakfast at your accommodation, you’ll start the journey eastward.
+The East Fjords region is on the opposite side of the country to Reykjavik, and during the off-peak seasons, fewer tourists venture this far from the capital.
+This means you’ll have the day’s sights and attractions all to yourself, making for a peaceful and serene experience.

 Continuing along the Ring Road, the beauty of the East Fjords will begin to unfold.
-The plunging bays, glistening seas, majestic mountains, and glacial views will make this drive one to remember.
-You'll also see picturesque fishing villages, such as Djupivogur — a gorgeous settlement home to coastal hot pools and striking public art.
+The winding roads will offer stunning vistas of plunging bays, glistening seas, majestic mountains, and impressive glaciers.
+You’ll also pass through charming fishing villages, such as Djupivogur, known for its coastal hot pools and striking public art.

-It's also home to many seabirds that fly above the clifftops on the coast.
+It’s also home to many seabirds that fly above the coastal cliffs.
 Your guide will make plenty of stops at viewpoints to let you take photos and look for birds.
 You might even spot whales or dolphins swimming in the sea below.

-Your destination today is the town of Egilsstadir, East Iceland's largest settlement.
-To get here, you'll also pass the Hallormsstadaskogur forest and the Lagarfljot lake.
-Ask your guide about the mythical creature said to live in its waters!
+Today’s destination is Egilsstadir, the largest settlement in East Iceland.
+On the way there, you’ll also pass the Hallormsstadaskogur forest and Lagarfljot lake — don’t forget to ask your guide about the mythical creature said to inhabit the waters of the lake!

 There are two optional tours today.